rpuggaardrode/emuhelpeR/README.md

 processing used in [Kirby et
 al. 2023](https://doi.org/10.17605/OSF.IO/WV6QZ).

-Another function provided by the package is `praatsauce2ssff()`, which allows users to add the output from [PraatSauce](https://github.com/kirbyj/praatsauce) to an EMU database.
+The package also provides different functions for adding SSFF tracks to existing EMU databases.
+One such function is `praatsauce2ssff()`, which allows users to add the output from [PraatSauce](https://github.com/kirbyj/praatsauce) to an EMU database.
 The function was written on the basis of PraatSauce output, but should in principle also work for output from [VoiceSauce](http://www.phonetics.ucla.edu/voicesauce/).
 This hasn’t been tested though.
+Additionally there are functions for calculating spectral moments and DCT coefficients of spectra generated over equidistant time steps for all the sound files of an EMU database.
+These are called `moments2ssff()` and `dct2ssff()`.
+See the help files for more.

 ## Importing and processing SSFF tracks